 Top-Rated Chicago DUI Lawyer

-Choose a Criminal Defense Firm You Can Depend On
+Choose a Chicago Criminal Defense Firm You Can Depend On

-Have you recently been arrested for driving under the influence (DUI) in Chicagoland?
-What you do next – and when you do it – is absolutely critical.
-After an arrest, you will be placed in a precarious legal situation where the prosecution has already started to gather evidence against you while you are still trying to figure out what to do.
+Have you recently been arrested by a police officer for driving under the influence of Alcohol (DUI) in Chicagoland?
+What you do next – and when you do it – is critical.
+After an arrest, you will be placed in a precarious legal situation where the prosecution has already started to gather evidence against you while you are still trying to figure out what to do next.

 Remember: No matter what your charges are, you should never plead guilty without speaking to an experienced Chicago DUI attorney first.

-At the Law Offices of Mitch Furman, I put an entire team of skilled and focused professionals in your corner so you aren't alone during this stressful time.
-Contact my office today by calling (312) 236-7078 to schedule your free consultation with a DUI defense lawyer!
+At the Law Offices of Mitch Furman, I put an entire legal team of skilled and experienced lawyers in Chicago in your corner so you aren't alone during this stressful time.
+Contact my office today at (312) 236-7078 to schedule your free consultation with a DUI defense lawyer!

 What You Need to Know After a DUI Arrest

-How Long do You Lose Your License for Your First DUI in Illinois?
+How Long Will You Lose Your License for Your First DUI in Illinois?

 Some of the tactics that may apply to your case: